-While studying remotely, international students working from their home countries may have difficulty accessing UW technologies and online content.
-Of particular concern are the many UW students who have returned to mainland China, due to the Chinese firewall that restricts access to some U.S.-based web sites and web applications.
+When studying remotely, international students working from their home countries may have difficulty accessing UW technologies and online content.
+Of particular concern are UW students studying from mainland China, due to the Chinese firewall that restricts access to some U.S.-based web sites and web applications.
 Additional issues, such as slowness of page loads, arise from the fact that data is traveling a long distance.

 Most of the following tools will work most of the time.
 Occasionally, however, depending on geographic region in China, some of these tools may be unavailable or slow, usually those that include real-time sharing and drafting functionality (e.g., Google apps and Microsoft Office 365).